 It’s a fact, most people will not like every aspect of their job.
-But, if the majority of work does not align to one’s career interests and goals, a lack of motivation and commitment can occur.
+However, if the majority of work does not align to one’s career interests and goals, a lack of motivation and commitment can occur.
 If someone is simply putting in time for the paycheck, but has little to no passion for what they are doing, chances are good the final results will be impacted – and not in a positive way.

 Brearly states, “We can’t always provide work that excites and motivates everybody.
 But the better you understand the goals and aspirations of your team members, the greater chance you have of getting them to step up and take on responsibility.”